(PD; Paralysis Agitans; Shaking Palsy)

 - Nerve-cell transplants (research only)—to increase amount of dopamine made in the brain

 Therapy can improve muscle tone, strength, and balance.
 It includes exercises and stretches.
-There is also evidence that tai chi may be beneficial.
+There is also evidence that alternative therapies, such as tai chi or dance, may be beneficial.

 There are no current guidelines to prevent PD.